der-jd/il_apr_comparator/README.md

 # il-apr-comparator

-This tool calculates the Impermanent Loss of a given pair of cryptocurrencies in a Liquidity Mining pool of CakeDefi.
+This tool takes a pair of cryptocurrencies for a Liquidity Mining Pool on `CakeDefi`.
+It calculates for a given period of time the Impermanent Loss (IL) of the pool.
+Then it compares the IL to the Annual Percentage Rate (APR) of the liquidity pool and sends a notification to subscribers informing about the difference between IL and APR.